StatsRhian/personal-website/content/post/2018-07-02-ucrel-summer-school-nlp.md

   image: ''
 ---

-This week I am attending the [UCREL Summer School in corpus-based natural language processing (NLP)](http://ucrel.lancs.ac.uk/summerschool/nlp.php).
+Last week I attended the [UCREL Summer School in corpus-based natural language processing (NLP)](http://ucrel.lancs.ac.uk/summerschool/nlp.php).
 The summer school is taught by leading experts in the field both from Lancaster University and other institutions.

 Here are a couple of my thoughts and take aways from the week.